-At our surface water treatment plants (Te Marua and Wainuiomata) compliance to the E.coli criteria of the Drinking Water Standards for New Zealand 2000 (DWSNZ) is demonstrated by continuously monitoring turbidity on each filter, and free available chlorine (FAC) and pH in drinking water leaving the treatment plants.
-Turbidity should not exceed 0.5 NTU for more than 5% of any 24-hour period, or ever increase by more than 0.2 NTU in any 10-minute period.
-The FAC concentration must not fall below a concentration that is equivalent to a minimum of 0.2mg/L of FAC at pH 8.0 and turbidity less than 0.5 NTU.
+At our surface water treatment plants (Te Marua and Wainuiomata) compliance to the E.coli criteria of the Drinking-Water Standards for New Zealand 2000 (DWSNZ) is demonstrated by continuously monitoring turbidity on each filter, and free available chlorine (FAC) and pH in drinking water leaving the treatment plants.
+Turbidity should not exceed 0.5 NTU for more than 5 percent of any 24-hour period, or ever increase by more than 0.2 NTU in any 10-minute period.
+The FAC concentration must not fall below a concentration that is equivalent to a minimum of 0.2 mg/L of FAC at pH 8.0 and turbidity less than 0.5 NTU.

 Although the Waiwhetu aquifer is a secure water source and by definition free from microbiological contamination, water leaving our aquifer source water treatment plants (Waterloo and Gear Island) is tested to demonstrate compliance to the E.coli criteria of the DWSNZ.
-No E.coli was detected in daily testing of water leaving Waterloo treatment plant, or in water leaving Gear Island treatment plant.
+No E.coli was detected in daily testing of water leaving Waterloo Water Treatment Plant, or in water leaving Gear Island Water Treatment Plant.

 The Ministry of Health assesses microbiological compliance to the DWSNZ annually, on a calendar year basis.
-Te Marua Waterloo and Gear Island treatment plants received microbiological compliance for the year to 31 December 2002, while Wainuiomata treatment plant was assessed as complying from April 2002 onwards.
+Te Marua Waterloo and Gear Island Water Treatment Plants received microbiological compliance for the year to 31 December 2002, while Wainuiomata Water Treatment Plant was assessed as complying from April 2002 onwards.

-The following tables show a summary of the percentage of time that Te Marua and Wainuiomata treatment plants met the compliance criteria for turbidity (for each filter) and free available chlorine/pH (for treated water) for the 2002 compliance year to date.
+The following tables show a summary of the percentage of time that Te Marua and Wainuiomata Water Treatment Plants met the compliance criteria for turbidity (for each filter) and free available chlorine/pH (for treated water) for the 2003 compliance year to date.
 (January-June).